Benefit welfare reform

 People who qualify for the premium before May 2016 will continue to get it unless they make a new application for Housing Benefit.

 Local Housing Allowance (LHA) rates are frozen for four years from April 2016 and will not increase above the rate that applied in April 2015; however, LHA rates can decrease below the rate that applied in April 2015 if local rents go down.

 Temporary absences from the UK

-The period of time for which Housing Benefit and Pension Credit will be paid for a claimant who is temporarily absent from Great Britain will be reduced from 13 weeks to 4 weeks.
-This legislation is due to come into force from 28 July 2016.
+The period of time for which Housing Benefit and Pension Credit can be paid for a claimant who is temporarily absent from Great Britain has reduced from 13 weeks to 4 weeks.
+This legislation came into force from 28 July 2016.

 You should always tell the council to keep us up to date with any relevant changes.

 You can find full details on the GOV.UK regulations web page.